arve0/vue-persistent-state/README.md

 # Vue persistent state
-This plugin lets you persist state in Vue through localStorage.
+This plugin lets you persist state in Vue through `localStorage`.
 Nice for prototyping and small projects, when vuex is too much.

 ## Install